Please ensure Javascript is enabled for purposes of website accessibility

 Diets high in sugar have been linked to reduced cognitive functioning and memory problems in older adults.
 Reducing sugar intake could have a positive impact on cognitive health.

-People with dementia may have a sweet tooth for a few different reasons.
 One possible explanation is that as dementia progresses, the brain’s ability to identify flavors correctly may decline.
 People with dementia may find sweet flavors more appealing, as they are easier to detect and enjoy.

 People with dementia often experience changes in their mood and behavior, which can lead to emotional eating.
 They may turn to comfort foods such as sweets as a way to cope with their emotions.